 The problem with trying to come up with an average cost of auto accident damage is the wide range of incidents, locations and collisions possible.
 For a minor accident, the mean medical expenses were $2,713 in 2010, according to the NHTSA.
 The mean wage loss in these crashes was $2,661 per victim, and the loss of household productivity was $860.

-In general, severe spinal cord injuries and head injuries are most expensive injuries to sustain in a car crash.
+In general, severe spinal cord injuries and traumatic brain injuries are most expensive injuries to sustain in a car crash.
 Both of these injuries can have a huge impact on quality of life, mobility, independence and earning power.
 Patients who have suffered a traumatic brain injury, for example, may face cognitive issues, memory loss, vision problems and personality changes.
 They may need surgery as well as rehabilitation.
 In some cases, they may not be able to return to their previous jobs, or they may need permanent care.